eellak/gsoc2019-qtcontrols/README_INSTRUCTIONS.md

 ## Run entire UI

-After building the project, in QtCreator project run settings (Build & Run -> selected Qt kit -> Run), add a custom executable and select gosc_qqc2_calendar from:
+After building the project, in QtCreator project run settings (Build & Run -> selected Qt kit -> Run), add a custom executable and select gsoc_qqc2_calendar from:
 ```
 build_folder/bin/
 ```
+of the build directory.

 As a working directory, choose the project directory.